m3verma/m3verma.github.io/NLP/Book_Speech_Language_Process/Chapter_3.md

 = \frac {C(w_{n−1}w_n)}{C(w_{n-1})}
 $$

 Let’s work through an example using a mini-corpus of three sentences.
-We’ll first need to augment each sentence with a special symbol &lts&gt at the beginning of the sentence, to give us the bigram context of the first word.
-We’ll also need a special end-symbol. &lt/s&gt
+We’ll first need to augment each sentence with a special symbol `<s>` at the beginning of the sentence, to give us the bigram context of the first word.
+We’ll also need a special end-symbol. `</s>`

 ```
 <s> I am Sam </s>